And the winner of the 'Game of Thrones' is ...

 LOS ANGELES (AP) — Winter has come and winter has gone, the last of the heads have been lopped off and the last of the dragon fire has been spit as "Game of Thrones" aired its 73rd and final episode Sunday night.

-While the results of the game were a split decision as they were in most other episodes in the show's eight seasons — the finale brought some clear winners, at least one clear loser, and a major upset.
+With ratings predictably huge, the results of the game were a split decision, as they often were in the show's eight seasons, and fan opinions were deeply divided, as they so often are for big series endings, from "Seinfeld" to "The Sopranos" to "Lost."

+But this finale at least brought some clear winners, at least one clear loser, and a major upset.

 (MAJOR SPOILERS AHEAD.)